costajpb/generic-tube/README.md

 Based on that, [Open Props](https://open-props.style/) were adopted to somehow fill in for a missing UX designer or Design System.
 The option of [PostCSS](https://postcss.org/) for the CSS flavor is just enough to allow incremental addition of features to make working with _quasi_-vanilla CSS "bearable".
 For example, it allows the use of CSS nesting today, even though [it's still a working draft.](https://caniuse.com/css-nesting)

+### No dedicated state management system
+A dedicated state management system, although usual in this kind of application, has purposefully been left out of the equation as it has nothing that the intrinsic reactive system of Vue.JS can't handle.

+Were it a requirement, though, the search component could potentially benefit from it, as it has a relatively complex behavior compared to the others.
+[Pinia](https://pinia.vuejs.org/) should be the system to adopt as not only is it maintained by those who maintain Vue.js, but also it's oddly intuitive.

 ### Vue.js style guide
 If there was anything to bias the design decisions made in this project, that would be the naming conventions and the preconized folder structure by the [official Vue.js style guide](https://vuejs.org/style-guide/).
 I tried to follow such practices as close as possible in order to ease whoever Vue.js developer into this project.

-However, I can't help but express that I mostly disagree with said practices.
-They are usually situational and tend to ignore best practices of software development in general.
+Or I have done so only inside the infrastructure (`infra`) folder, where everything Vue.js lives.
+I can't help but point out that some of those alleged best practices are usually situational and tend to ignore best practices of software engineering in general.

 For example, some claims based on IDE browsing fall flat for command-line-based environments and diffing mechanisms.
 Having test files separated from the files they are meant to test not only adds steps to test-driven development, but also renders module management error prone.
 Think of when a file is renamed/moved/deleted but its counterpart test file is left behind.

-Lastly, I would like to tell a related episode that actually happened to myself to give my own claims some grounding.
-I once checked a file with the wrong casing in the version control system.
-Later on, I changed the file and renamed it accordingly, but the server was case-insensitive and refused to serve the right version.
-It's true that the style guide acknowledges this scenario, but in my humble opinion it should not be prescriptive about it in the first place.

 All in all, this style guide might work for someone trying their hand at Vue.js, but from experience I would suggest a team to swear by their own thoroughly crafted conventions and agreements.